-Coal combustion residuals (CCR) consists of fly ash and bottom ash, which are generated when coal is used to produce electricity.
-Fly ash is comprised of tiny particles removed from our flue gas by emissions control devices.
-Bottom ash is made up of larger particles, such as sand and small rocks within the coal, and is collected at the bottom of the boilers.
+Coal combustion residuals (CCR) are regulated by the State of Michigan and the Resource Conservation and Recovery Act (RCRA).
+Examples of CCR include fly ash and bottom ash (see picture below), which are generated when coal is used to produce electricity.
+Fly ash is comprised of tiny particles removed from our flue gas by emissions control devices and includes flue gas desulfurization material such as lime.
+Bottom ash is made up of larger particles, such as sand and small rocks within the coal and is collected at the bottom of the boilers.

-CCR materials are collected and placed in a Michigan Department of Environmental Quality (MDEQ) permitted and inspected disposal facility.
-Each disposal facility has an engineering plan, groundwater monitoring program, closure plan, and financial assurance that has been reviewed and approved by the MDEQ.
-Additionally, MDEQ makes quarterly visits to conduct compliance inspections, and a third-party professional engineer inspects all facilities for safety and stability at least every three years.
+CCRs are collected and placed in a disposal facility that is licensed and inspected by the Michigan Department of Environmental Quality (MDEQ).
+Disposal facilities have an engineering plan, groundwater monitoring program, closure plan, and financial assurance that has been reviewed and approved by the MDEQ.
+Plant staff conduct daily inspections of the disposal facility and third-party professional engineers inspect all facilities for safety and stability at least every three years.
+Additionally, MDEQ makes quarterly visits to conduct compliance inspections.

-When disposal facilities are closed, Consumers Energy will receive certification from the MDEQ that the facility is in compliance with the approved closure plans.
-A 30-year post-closure care period is then implemented where the final cap overlying the disposal area is inspected, the vegetation is maintained, and any defects are repaired.
-Groundwater monitoring continues during this post-closure care period to verify compliance with water quality standards.
-Finally, a separate land use restrictive covenant will be executed with each county to assure property restrictions and maintenance for a period of 50-years once the closure has been certified with the MDEQ.
+Upon closure of disposal facilities, Consumers Energy will receive certification from the MDEQ that the facility is in compliance with the approved closure plans.
+A 30-year post-closure care period will then be initiated, including inspecting the final cover, maintianing the vegetation, and completing noted maintenance.
+Groundwater monitoring programs will continue during this post-closure care period to ensure compliance with water quality standards.
+Finally, a land use restrictive covenant will be maintained to assure property restrictions for a period of 50-years once the closure has been certified with the MDEQ.